 The Foundation publishes and distributes a quarterly newsletter, the Monitor, for its members.
 DFM members also receive the journal Diabetes Self-Management, and invitations to attend statewide meetings with nationally recognized experts in the field of diabetes.

-The DFM partners with many organizations in Mississippi including The Delta Regional Institute at the University of Mississippi Medical Center, Mississippi State Department of Health, Mississippi Hospital Association, Mississippi Association of Diabetes Educators (Miss-ADE), Mississippi Department of Education, Mississippi Private School Association, The Area Health Education Centers (AHEC), Mississippi Alliance for School Health (MASH), the Mississippi Chronic Illness Coalition, the University of Mississippi, The Mississippi Primary Health Care Association, the Delta Health Cooperative, the Mississippi Dietetic Association, the Mississippi Pharmacy Association, County Extension offices, Lions Clubs, area hospitals, churches, business leaders, legal professionals, physicians, community leaders and volunteers.
+The DFM partners with many organizations in Mississippi including the University of Mississippi Medical Center, Mississippi State Department of Health, Mississippi Hospital Association, Mississippi Association of Diabetes Educators (Miss-ADE), Mississippi Department of Education, Mississippi Private School Association, The Area Health Education Centers (AHEC), Mississippi Alliance for School Health (MASH), the Mississippi Chronic Illness Coalition, the University of Mississippi, The Mississippi Primary Health Care Association, the Delta Health Cooperative, the Mississippi Dietetic Association, the Mississippi Pharmacy Association, County Extension offices, Lions Clubs, area hospitals, churches, business leaders, legal professionals, physicians, community leaders and volunteers.